annatomka/ng-c3-export/README.md

 <div id="my-line-chart" export-chart exported-file-name="My line chart exported"></div>
 ```

 And you're ready to go!
+Now you should be able to see a grey download icon on your chart in the top right corner.

 ## Options